What Is the New Car Loan Interest Deduction and Do You Qualify?

 This strategy makes sense only if:

-- You have excellent credit and get low rates
+• You have strong credit and get low rates

 For most people, the interest cost exceeds the tax savings.
 A larger down payment usually makes more financial sense despite the smaller deduction.